Alexandre Hogue

-Alexandre Hogue (February 22, 1898 – July 22, 1994) was an American artist active from the 1930s through the 1960s.
+Alexandre Hogue (February 22, 1898 – July 22, 1994) was an American artist active from the 1930s through the 1980s.
 He was a realist painter associated with the Dallas Nine; the majority of his works focus on Southwestern United States and South Central United States landscapes during the Dust Bowl.

 Biography

 Hogue was born on February 22, 1898, in Memphis, Missouri, to Reverend Charles Lehman Hogue and Mattie Hoover.
-Soon after, the Hogues moved to Denton, Texas, and later attended the Bryan Street High School in Dallas, Texas, graduating in 1918.
+Soon after, the Hogues moved to Denton, Texas, and later Alexandre attended the Bryan Street High School in Dallas, Texas, graduating in 1918.
 After a year at the Minneapolis College of Art and Design, Hogue moved home to Dallas, where he was employed at the Dallas Morning News as an illustrator.
 In 1921, Hogue moved to New York City to work at various advertising firms with calligraphy assignments and to study in museums.
 He traveled back to Texas every summer while in New York to sketch with Charles Franklin Reaugh until he decided to stay in Texas in 1925 to paint.

 In 1931, Hogue began teaching art classes at the Texas State College for Women and went on to become the head of the art department at Hockaday Junior College in 1936.
-In 1938, Hogue Maggie Joe Watson.
+In 1938, Hogue married Maggie Joe Watson.
 During World War II, Hogue worked at North American Aviation.

 From 1945 to 1963, he became the head of the art department at the University of Tulsa.
 After his retirement from the University of Tulsa, the institution founded the Alexandre Hogue Gallery in his honor.
 Hogue remained in Tulsa until his death on July 22, 1994.